weaversa/cryptol-course/labs/SAW/SAW.md

 ## Auxiliary Variables

-In this section we discuss an alternative way add two rows by using an auxillary variable.
+In this section we discuss an alternative way add two rows by using an auxiliary variable.
 For example, consider the function

 ```C
 uint32_t* addRow5NewVar(uint32_t a[5], uint32_t b[5]) {